As a Photography and Media Arts major, you’ll go beyond creating images to understanding the messages they encode in our highly visual culture.

 Learn traditional analog film-based photography darkroom printing as you build on the basics with digital imaging.
 You’ll become well-versed in both black-and-white and color still photography as well as and video/film narratives.
 You’ll learn how to work in a professional studio setting and take elective courses like documentary photography, creative exploration, and alternative processes.
 And you’ll understand, well, the big picture: how the technology and uses of photography have changed over time, and how you can help shape photography’s future.

 What do our graduates do?
 Here’s just a sample:

 - Owner and founder of New York City–based retouching studio

 - Publicity director of Brooklyn-based powerHouse Books, which specializes in fine art, documentary, pop culture, fashion and celebrity books

 - Art gallery manager at Texas Christian University

 For more information on the Photography and Media Arts major or minor, please contact Sybil Miller, area coordinator of Photography and Media Arts.

 Explore your options — classes, internships, research and study abroad.
 Use the Photography and Media Arts Major Guide to find what interests you, discover what you love, and create a major experience that jumpstarts your future.

 A group of Photography alumni stayed in touch as they chased their dreams in New York City.
 Throughout this journey, they were roommates, co-workers and friends.
 Together, they coordinated an exhibit at St. Edward’s called “Now or Never,” which showcased their artistic growth since graduating.
 Read their advice.

-Electives: Students complete 12 hours of elective courses in photography, focusing on a variety of different topics.
-Past electives have included: Installation Strategies, Documentary Photography, Digital Darkroom, Alternative Processes, and Photographic Book Design.
+Electives: Students complete 6 hours of elective courses in photography, focusing on a variety of different topics.
+Past topics include: Installation Strategies, Documentary Photography, Digital Darkroom, Alternative Processes, and Photographic Book Design.